Towards Active Synthetic Data Generation for Finetuning Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have shown remarkable abilities in a wide variety of reasoning and factual knowledge tasks~\citep{achiam2023gpt, bubeck2023sparks, katz2024gpt}, but their large size makes inference expensive.
-With the advent of agentic systems that interact with the external world, LLMs are poised to become even more ubiquitous in science, technology, and society, but the tremendous inference cost presents a challenge for realizing the full potential of these agents.
+Despite the tremendous cost of inference, Large Language Models (LLMs) have risen to prominence as a result of their remarkable abilities across a wide array of reasoning and factual knowledge tasks~\citep{achiam2023gpt, bubeck2023sparks, katz2024gpt}.
+As agentic systems capable of interacting with the external world emerge, these models are poised to become even more ubiquitous in science, technology, and society, but the tremendous inference cost presents a challenge for realizing the full potential of these agents.

 One way to quell the computational expense associated with LLM inference is to use small language models (SLMs).
-With orders of magnitude fewer parameters, SLMs are faster, cheaper, and easier to finetune for specialised skills like tool use, making them natural specialists using proprietary data or within agentic systems~\citep{belcak2025small}.
+With orders of magnitude fewer parameters, SLMs are faster, cheaper, and easier to finetune for specialised skills like tool use, making them natural specialists using proprietary data or within bespoke agentic systems~\citep{belcak2025small}.

-Training language models typically involves three stages: pre-training on large general-purpose corpora, supervised finetuning (SFT), and reinforcement learning from human feedback (RLHF) or from verifiable rewards (RLVR)~\citep{ouyang2022training}.
+Training language models typically involves three stages: pre-training on large, general-purpose corpora, supervised finetuning (SFT), and reinforcement learning from human feedback (RLHF) or from verifiable rewards (RLVR)~\citep{ouyang2022training}.
 SFT, the focus of this work, is critical for

 adapting a base model to a target distribution, and is especially common when training SLMs to improve their task-specific performance.